Special Reports Published by the World Future Society

 22nd Century at First Light [Download PDF] $10

 Human actions could become more accurately predictable, thanks to neuroscience.
 Nano-sized robots will deliver cancer-fighting drugs directly to their targets.
 And though many recently lost jobs may never come back, people will find plenty of work to do (and get paid for) in the future.
-These are just a few of the forecasts in the latest edition of the World Future Society’s annual Outlook report, in which the editors have selected the most thought-provoking forecasts and ideas appearing in THE FUTURIST over the past year.
+These are just a few of the forecasts in the latest edition of the World Future Society’s annual Outlook report, in which the editors have selected the most thought-provoking forecasts and ideas appearing in THE FUTURIST in 2012.
 Outlook 2013 was originally published in the November-December 2012 issue.

 Outlook 2013 [Download PDF] $5